nlnzcollservices/podcast-collector/README.md

 ```
 secrets_and_credentials_fold = r'path\to\your\secret\folder'
 ```
 Save it, close and run.
-(It will create project folders tree).
+(It will create a project folder tree)
 ```
 $ python settings.py
 ```